A perennial ground fern with erect fronds, growing to about 120 cm tall.

 Propagation is from plant division (rhizomes) or by spores.

-Can regenerate from rhizomes after fire.
+Can regenerate from rhizomes after fire and can be observed to thrive in some areas after fire.

 Adiantum – from the Greek adianton (ἀδίαντον) meaning “not wetting” or “un-wet-table, referring to the fronds’ ability to shed water without becoming wet, likely due to the waxy surface of the segments.